 The frail 90-year-old Lord Walder Frey meets Catelyn in the great hall with all but one (the hostage, Perwyn) of his 21 sons, 36 grandsons, and countless other descendants.
 Walder is impolite and direct; even some of his sons point out his impoliteness, but he does not respond well to their criticism.
 Catelyn knows that she has to be careful about her words and explains that she is there to ask him to open his gates so they can proceed to Riverrun where she would have expected to find him.
 Lord Walder insists that he was still gathering his strength when her brother lost the battle.
 Catelyn doubts Lord Walder’s version of events, but does not press the issue.
 Catelyn asks that they talk privately, and Lord Walder commands all the others to leave.

-Now Walder complains about her father insulting him by not being present for his last weddings; an insult despite Lord Hoster’s failing health.
-Then the old man complains about Lord Tully not marrying Edmure to one of his daughters, then he complains about how his heirs were defeated in a tourney he attended.
-He also complains that Jon Arryn would not foster two of his grandsons, or let him foster his son.
+Walder complains about her father insulting him by not being present for his last few weddings; an insult despite Lord Hoster’s failing health.
+The old man complains about Lord Hoster not marrying Edmure to one of his daughters, then he complains about how his heirs were defeated in a tourney he attended.
+He also complains that Jon Arryn would not foster two of his grandsons, or let him foster Robert Arryn.
 When Lord Arryn announced that his son was going to be fostered with Lord Stannis, Lysa stormed off and all the Jon could do was apologize.
-Catelyn asks if it was not Lord Tywin that Robert Arryn was to be fostered with, but Lord Walder insists that he knows the difference between Lord Stannis and Lord Tywin.
+Catelyn asks if it was not Lord Tywin that Robert Arryn was to be fostered with, but Lord Walder insists that he knows the difference between Stannis and Tywin.
 Then Lord Walder asks again why he should allow them to cross and the haggling begins.

 Robb and his cavalry cross that evening as Lord Walder Frey watches from a litter while Roose Bolton and the infantry stay on the east bank to march south and confront the Lannisters.